Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Numerical Illustrations

 In summary, incorporating ratcheting features enhances product feasibility, especially in high-tax environments.
-More importantly, integrating a secondary product, such as a cash fund with preferential tax treatment, where only capital gains are taxed at maturity, further improves the product's attractiveness.
-This contrasts with the tax treatment of withdrawals, which are taxed as ordinary income.
+More importantly, integrating a secondary investment opportunity, such as a cash fund with preferential tax treatment, where only gains from interest are taxed at maturity {if maturity occurs before preservation age, further improves the product's attractiveness.
+This contrasts with the tax treatment of withdrawals, which are taxed as ordinary income before preservation age.
 As a result, the product functions similarly to a risk-free savings account when taxes are imposed, which undermines its intended role as a supplemental retirement income product through regular withdrawals.
-This likely explains why the product is more effectively marketed as an income source after the preservation age, as reflected in Australia, since taxation does not longer play a role then.
+This likely explains why the product is more effectively marketed as an income source after the preservation age, as reflected in Australia, since cash flows are no longer taxed after preservation age.
 However, even in a tax-free context, allowing the option to withdraw less than the guarantee and let part of your income appreciate at cash account appreciation rate $\eta$, undermines its goal as a retirement income product since no withdrawals become more prevalent compared to the no cash fund case.
 Indeed, Table \ref{tab-OptWithSummary-ScenarioAnalysis} shows in the ratchet case that in over 90\% of cases policyholders will not withdraw anything of strictly below the guarantee and inject in the cash fund compared to 0\% in absence of a cash fund.